There are many LearnDash tutorials out there that show you how to set up LearnDash and create courses. But that’s not why you’re here.

 Please Note: If you send yourself a test email from the Notifications tab, you wouldn’t be able to view the course.
 So, it is advised to follow the whole process to test the funnel.

-After you’re done designing the opt-in page, click on the funnel name from the breadcrumbs at the top to go back to the funnel steps.
+After you’re done designing the opt-in page in this LearnDash tutorial, click on the back button at the top to go back to your funnel steps.

-To test out the funnel you’ve just designed, click on the eye icon on the funnel steps page, next to the funnel name.
+To test out the funnel you’ve just designed, click on the View button on the funnel steps page.